FriedbergLab/Epictope/README.md

 #### Example 3: Generating Epictope predictions with custom settings

-In this example, we will
+In this example, we will edit the "config.R" file